10 Key Qualities That Make a Good Real Estate Agent

 A good real estate agent does the opposite.

-• Making their clients a top priority
+They make their clients a top priority — and prioritize their best interests.

-These are the real estate agents who are exceptional.
+These are the agents who are exceptional.

-They all share similar traits.
+They all share similar characteristics.

 1. Transparency